 At the same time, while a window is a barrier, it can be argued that it is less of a barrier than a solid wall might be.
 The result is that homes with extensive transparency can feel much more connected to the site that it is situated on, especially if these apertures open.
 A well-placed window can also serve to frame a view, such as a beautiful tree, landscape, etc.

-To help inspire your own design aspirations, below we take a look at three custom homes that leverage floor-to-ceiling glass to great effect.
+To help inspire your own design aspirations, below we take a look at three custom homes that include floor-to-ceiling glass.

 Stunning Modern Homes with Floor-to-Ceiling Glass